RonHachmon/bisbis10/README.md

 | Update a dish             | PUT /restaurants/{id}/dishes/{dishId} | {"description":"Great one","price": 34} | 200 OK          |                                                                  |
 | Delete a dish             | DELETE /restaurants/{id}/dishes/{dishId} |                                        | 204 No Content  |                                                                  |
 | Get dishes by a restaurant| GET /restaurants/{id}/dishes  |                                         | 200 OK          | [{"id":"1","name":"Humus","description":"Good one","price": 48}] |
-3. You may use the compose.yml file to spin up a local PostgreSQL Docker container
-4. Complete the task.
-5. On completion, send your repo link to the rm-tdpisraelhomework@intl.att.com email, (a snapshot will be taken from your repo once you submit the homework). please do not update your repo after you submit the homework.